twop/Blog/content/post/2016-12/shaping-data-model.md

 +++
 date = "2016-12-26T11:46:25-08:00"
-title = "Angular2: creating data model."
-draft = false
+title = "Shaping data model for SlopFlow." draft = false description = "What can go wrong with OOP approach?"

 tags = [
   "angular2",